quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 before writing the validator.
 [Here][validator-guide] is the link to the guide.
-There are also some examples in `testlib.h`'s [github repository](https://github.com/MikeMirzayanov/testlib/tree/master/validators), and you should take a look at it.
+There are also some examples in `testlib.h`'s [github repository](https://github.com/MikeMirzayanov/testlib/tree/master/validators), and I also recommend to take a look at them.

 To add your validator, there is a button to upload your validator.
 There is also a drop-down menu for selecting _existing_ validator.
 But since there is no